dlion/faceit_challenge/README.md

 * Modify an existing user
 * Remove a user
 * Return a paginated list of Users, allowing for filtering by certain criteria (All users with the country UK)

+## Considerations

+* Since I decided to use MongoDB as a db, I'm using `ObjectIDs` as id.
+It because has been shown that using UUIDs cause performance drop for inserts.